The Game Theory of Fake News: Further analysis and extensions of the model

 \subsection{The effect of different types of receiver attention}

 We studied the effects of varying different types of receiver attention to news content and to transmitter behavior.
-In the analysis presented in Figure 2 of the main text we assume that receivers are inattentive to both prior experience with a transmitter and prior information about the veracity of each headline, i.e. $a_0=a_1=0$ in Eq.
-1. In Figure S6 we repeat the same analysis assuming receivers are attentive to past experience, i.e. $a_1=1$ in Eq.
-1. We see that, as in Figure 2, the most successful fake news strategies tend to produce greater consumption and engagement with fake stories than with true.
-Conversely, the most successful mainstream strategies produce more engagement and consumption of true stories than false.
+In the analysis presented in Figure S3 of the main text we assume that receivers are inattentive to both prior experience with a transmitter and prior information about the veracity of each headline, i.e. $a_0=a_1=0$ in Eq.
+1. In Figure S12 we repeat the same analysis assuming receivers are attentive to past experience, i.e. $a_1=1$ in Eq.
+1. We see that, as in Figure S3, the most successful misinformation strategies tend to produce greater overall engagement and engagement per story with fake stories than with true.
+Conversely, the most successful mainstream strategies produce more engagement per story and overall engagement with true stories than false.

+We also calculate the regions FI, FII and FIII for the effect or transmitter preference on receiver engagement patterns in the case that receivers use memory-1, i.e. $a_1=1$ (Figure S13).
+We see qualitatively similar results to the regions in Figure 3.
+Surprisingly, we find that the region FII, in which receiver engagement reflects transmitter preference, despite receivers preferring accurate stories, is slightly larger than the case $a_1=0$.

-The distribution of engagement and consumption for all $10^8$ transmitter strategies when receivers employ memory of their previous interaction ($a_1=1$) is shown in Figure S7.
-We see that the distribution of engagement is narrower than in Figure S2, when receivers are inattentive to memory, while the distribution of consumption follows a similar distribution in both cases.
+The distribution of engagement per story and overall engagement for all $10^8$ transmitter strategies when receivers employ memory of their previous interaction ($a_1=1$) is shown in Figure S14.
+We see that the distribution of engagement is narrower than in Figure S3, when receivers are inattentive to memory, while the distribution of overall engagement follows a similar distribution in both cases.

-We also considered (Figure S8) the effects of receivers conditioning their behavior on memory of previous interactions beyond simply the immediately preceding encounter.
-We assumed that receivers treated a transmitter as having shared fake news with them when employing their strategy $\mathbf{p}$ (Eq.
+We also considered (Figure S15) the effects of receivers conditioning their behavior on memory of previous interactions beyond simply the immediately preceding encounter.
+We assumed that receivers treated a transmitter as having shared misinformation with them when employing their strategy $\mathbf{p}$ (Eq.
 1) if the transmitter has shared a fake story in \emph{any} of the last $m$ rounds.
-We show engagement and consumption as a function of such memory in Eq.
-S7, where we see that longer memory of this type has only a weak effect on engagement and consumption, and does not by itself reverse the trend of successful fake news sites generating higher engagement and consumption of fake vs true stories among inattentive consumers.
+We show engagement per story and overall engagement as a function of such memory in Eq.
+S7, where we see that longer memory of this type has only a weak effect on engagement per story and overall engagement, and does not by itself reverse the trend of successful misinformation sites generating higher engagement per story and overall engagement with fake vs true stories among inattentive consumers.